FranckZeghers/FranckZeghers/README.md

   <img src="https://skillicons.dev/icons?i=markdown"/>

 ## About me:

-🌐 Cyber-Security trainee at BeCode.
-💼 Former participant of the Cyber Sprint program at BeCode.
+💼 Former participant of the Cyber Bootcamp at BeCode.
 💻 Currently learning about application and web software security.

 ## Goals: